Terry-Feng/APITest_BDD/README.md

 # assignment_demo_cucumber
-This is a demo for technical assignment
+This is a demo for technical assignment using cucumber, serenity and restassured as test framework